This post was originally published on May 7, 2023 and has been updated with helpful tips to make the recipe even better.

 - Fish out the bay leaves.
 Set the Ninja Foodi to the high sear/sauté function.
 Bring the sauce to a boil and cook until it has reduced and thickened as much as you would like.

 - Taste and adjust seasoning.
-If you feel like the flavor is too intense, you can add a few tbsp of water or a bit more sugar to mellow it out.
+If you feel like the flavor is too intense, you can add a few tablespoon of water or a bit more sugar to mellow it out.

 - Pour the sauce over the chicken and garnish with the sliced green parts of the scallions.
 Serve with rice to soak up all of the amazing flavors from the sauce.